acat22/imgrd/README.md

 Can break through several anti-hotlinking protections (it's okay, since we don't do hotlinking), except expiration key.
 Requires CURL.
+Example for ajax progress downloading is in js_sample.

 Why to use
 ---------